 Note: only one public IP address is allowed per node tracker (IPv4 or IPv6).
 Zend must run both IPv4 and IPv6.
 The node tracker must match one of the zend addresses.

 An earning period is based upon block time.
 It is the amount of time between 572 blocks which is approximately 24 hours.
 When an earning period ends each active node is checked and any node with exceptions or downtime causing the node to be available less than 96% of the earning period is excluded from the earnings pool.
 A node with greater than 96% availability but with some downtime or exceptions will have the amount of time subtracted from their allocation.
 These small subtractions help offset the fees incurred with making the payments.

 A payment administrator on a weekly basis reviews the earnings to ensure they were generated correctly and marks them to be paid.

-Coins are then transferred to a payment address and the payment is made.
+Coins are then transferred to a payment address and the payment is made to the node's stake address.
 No funds are stored on the server.
 This process may be automated at a later time.

 A certificate issued by a Certificate Authority(CA) such as Let's Encrypt must be configured for a Super Node.
 Even though zen is capable of using a self-signed cert, a CA issued cert is required to participate in the payments.
 The tracking server checks the hostname via DNS and verifies the certificate.
 It will first try a direct connection with a node and if there are connection issues it will check peer connections for a verified TLS connection.

 Exceptions are logged and tracked when a node does not comply with the criteria listed above.
 Exceptions are listed on the Details page of a node.
 There should be only one Exception open at a time even if there are multiple conditions that may apply.
 When an Exception is closed an End time is present in the Exception.
-The time an exception is open is subtracted from the earnings.
+The duration of time an exception is open counts toward the uptime earnings calcuation.